matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ### Inputs, outputs streams

 - Adding the new functionality to existing classes should be easily done while extending the class inherited from it we use it within a composite or any other way.
-You should not force user to modify this class in order to change functionality
+- You should not force user to modify this class in order to change functionality.
 - All input stream derive from a common abstract class **InputStream**.
-Which contains standard operations shared by all streams, close(), read(), reset().
+- Which contains standard operations shared by all streams, `close()`, `read()`, `reset()`.
-For each type of input stream, there is a separate class deriving from input stream:
+- For each type of input stream, there is a separate class deriving from input stream:
     - FileInputStream
     - AudioInputStream
     - ByteArrayInputStream
-- Each of there objects can be constructed from an object of type InputStream
+- Each of there objects can be constructed from an object of type InputStream.
-- Saving objects to files is a standard operation called **serialization**
+- Saving objects to files is a standard operation called **serialization**.

 **Chain of Input Stream**